 Bexarotene (Targretin®; Ligand Pharmaceuticals Inc., San Diego, CA, U.S.A) is a member of a subclass of retinoids called rexinoids that selectively activate retinoid X receptors (RXRs), which have a biological activity distinct from retinoic acid receptors (RARs).
 Bexarotene capsules and bexarotene gel are used for the treatment of:

-Bexarotene binds to, and activates RXRs which function as ligand-activated transcription factors that control gene expression.
-This leads to modulation of cell growth, apoptosis, and differentiation.
+Bexarotene binds to and activates RXRs which function as ligand-activated transcription factors that control gene expression.
+This leads to the modulation of cell growth, apoptosis, and differentiation.
 Bexarotene inhibits the growth in vitro of some tumour cell lines of haematopoietic (blood) and squamous cell (skin) origin.
 It also induces tumour regression in vivo in some animal models.
 The exact mechanism of action of bexarotene in the treatment of cutaneous T-cell lymphoma (CTCL) is unknown.